Hetu v2: A General and Scalable Deep Learning System with Hierarchical and Heterogeneous Single Program Multiple Data Annotations: Hierarchical Communication Resolution

-\mysubsubsection{Discussions} Since BSR is incapable of handling \textit{Partial}, our communication resolution does not fully support the transformation from arbitrary source annotation to a destination one.
+\mysubsubsection{Discussions} Since each slice may have multiple senders (owner devices) and receivers (required devices), deriving the optimal \textit{BSR scheme} necessitates solving a Generalized Assignment Problem (GAP)~\cite{GAProblem}, which is NP-hard.
+Our heuristic approach reduces the solving complexity to $O(pq)$, where $p$ is the number of entries in the \textit{BSR table} and $q$ is the maximum number of receivers per entry.
+Here, $p$ corresponds to the partition granularity of the finest-grained slices (e.g., $p = 4$ in Figure~\ref{fig:bsr}) and does not increase with cluster scale, since scaling is typically achieved by replication along the DP dimension rather than finer per-tensor partitioning.
+As a result, the solver remains tractable even at a large scale.

+Our solver models only P2P bandwidth, which may be insufficient under highly heterogeneous network topologies.
+In such cases, a single P2P transfer may traverse multiple physical links, and the true bottleneck can reside in a specific link along the path.
+A more fine-grained model that captures per-link characteristics could better expose such intra-path bottlenecks.
+However, in practice, the \texttt{BSR} overhead is already small relative to computation (see \S\ref{sec:case_study}), suggesting that further optimizing the solver would yield limited benefits.
+Overall, though our heuristic-based algorithm may not achieve the optimal, it is more practical and easier to implement, with strong performance and low overhead (see \S\ref{sec:case_study}).

+Last but not least, \texttt{BSR} is infeasible when \textit{Partial} is involved.
 However, in practice, \textit{Partial} tensors are typically intermediate results associated with collective communication, which can be handled by other top-tier or bottom-tier communication mechanisms.
-Given that complex re-partitioning for \textit{Partial} tensors is generally unnecessary, we have not extended to accommodate such scenarios.
+Given that complex resharding for \textit{Partial} tensors is generally unnecessary, we omit such scenarios, yet our work can be easily extended by integrating \texttt{BSR} with all-reduce (when source involves \textit{Partial}) or numeric division (when destination involves \textit{Partial}).